gniproject/gni/README.md

    and control network devices and services.
  - Minimize the number of remote procedure call functions that a network administrator need to know for configuring, managing, and controlling of network devices.

+# Note:

+This is a work in progress project.

+# License
+gNI is released under the Apache Licesne Version 2.0.